xupei0610/nvidia-end-to-end-self-driving-cars/README.md

 The first three convolution layers have a 5x5 kernel with 2x2 stride.
 The last two convolution layers have a 3x3 kernel with 1x1 stride.
 No padding is used.

-Mean Squared Error (MSE) is used for training.
+Human driving data and Mean Squared Error (MSE) loss are used for training.

+### Data Augmentation

+It is very time consuming and annoying to collect data for almost all behavior cloning tasks.

+The original paper augments data by adding artificial shift and rotations.

+We implement data augmentation by rotations and using images captured by left, right cameras installed on the car.

 ### Modification

 There are some modifications we made beyond the original paper.
-+ [BathNorm](https://www.tensorflow.org/api_docs/python/tf/contrib/layers/batch_norm) is attached to each convolution layers.
++ [BatchNorm](https://www.tensorflow.org/api_docs/python/tf/contrib/layers/batch_norm) is attached to each convolution layers.
 + [ELU](https://www.tensorflow.org/api_docs/python/tf/nn/elu) is used as activation following each BatchNorm layers.
 + 1x1 Convolution Layers are used to replace fully-connected layers
 + [Dropout](https://www.tensorflow.org/api_docs/python/tf/nn/dropout) is used at the position between the convolution layer and the fully-connected layer.